 The POV Planner technology combines COTS visualization software (Navisworks®) with KBSI’s WORKSIM® tool to allow shipyard production planners to access and manipulate product models without impacting the engineered design, extract information pertinent to planning, and perform both what-if analyses and process duration calculations based on a variety of resource constraints.

-Production planning in shipbuilding projects is a complex and dynamic process that involves a number of discrete activities, from development of the initial build strategy through the creation, compilation and delivery of work packages to production personnel.
+Production planning in shipbuilding projects is a complex and dynamic process that involves a number of discrete activities, from development of the initial build strategy through the creation, compilation, and delivery of work packages to production personnel.
 A central challenge is to integrate the engineering and planning functions and ensure that work package content is always the latest revision and contains sufficient information to support detailed planning and production activities.
 Creating effective work package content, including proper views and material lists from product models, requires close collaboration among engineering, planning personnel, and production supervisors.
-The engineering data is also necessary to creating the related budgets and schedules–activities that are further complicated by the lack of accurate production labor standards and the complexity of available planning and scheduling tools.
+The engineering data is also necessary for creating the related budgets and schedules–activities that are further complicated by the lack of accurate production labor standards and the complexity of available planning and scheduling tools.

 The Process Oriented Visual Planner (POV Planner) technology addresses these challenges by allowing planners, in a user friendly software environment, to manipulate the product model output to support the definition of production activities and to define and re-use production labor standards and standard activities as needed.
 The POV Planner technology provides an integrated set of visualization and simulation based planning tools that are structured along production standards.
 The visualization aspect was developed using the Navisworks® software from Autodesk®.
 The POV Planner tool provides standardized shipyard production processes and procedures that form the basis for creating simulation based planning models in WORKSIM®, KBSI’s resource constrained simulation based planning software tool.
 The visual reference and associated product attribute data derived from Navisworks® are loaded into WORKSIM® process models which are then used to execute simulations and generate process durations and work dispatch instructions for use in planning and production activities.